Latest information on union negotiations

 The immediate impact of this situation will be felt until June, when employees start to go on vacation, which will slow down the volume of work.
 Ultimately, the consequences may be felt into September.

 Find out where your bus is located before you start your trip

 Did you know that for the past few days you have been able to check your bus’s location on a map?
 Available on our beta website and mobile website, as well as via the Transit and Chrono apps, this feature is more than ever a practical way to make sure that your bus is on its way.

-On May 3, the bus drivers, métro operators and support service employees union voted in favour of a strike mandate.
+The bus drivers, métro operators and support service employees union and maintenance employees’ union voted in favour of a strike mandate.
 As bus and métro service is subject to the law regarding the maintaining of essential services, in the event of a strike by this union, the STM has to be notified seven working days in advance.
 We will keep you posted.
+More details.